pm2-hive/pm2-hive.github.io/docs/features/quick-start.md

 # Pass extra arguments to the script
 -- arg1 arg2 arg3

-# Specify delay between automatic restarts
+# Delay between automatic restarts
 --restart-delay <delay in ms>

-# Prefix all logs with standard date
+# Prefix logs with time
 --time

 # Do not auto restart app